winddori2002/MANNER/README.md

 ## 2. evaluation

 After training, you can evaluate the model in terms of PESQ and STOI by running the code below.
-You need to keep the model arguments in training phase.
+You need to keep the model arguments in the training phase.
 ```
 python main.py test --save_enhanced True --enhanced_path []